RohanRanshinge/causal-inference/zero-to-hero-bsts/PART_I-Bayesian-Statistics/02-Bayes-Theorem_WIP.md

 # Chapter 2: Bayes’ theorem

 Alright!
-Now that we have some understanding of probability, let’s get into one of the most important theorems!
+Earlier we covered Bayesian statistics and a bit of probability - now let’s get into the most important theorem of all!

-The almighty Bayes’ theorem!
+**The almighty Bayes’ theorem!**

+Bayes’ theorem is literally the backbone of this field (no points for guessing where the name Bayesian Statistics comes).

-Bayes theorem is based on conditional probability.
-It allows us to find the probability of event A happening, given we know event B happened.
+Bayes theorem is based on conditional probability.\
+i.e. finding the probability of event A happening, given we know event B already happened.

-Let’s see an example to understand the core concept!
+Let’s first see an example to understand conditional probability!
-## Example 1: Sorting the Staff
+## Challenge 1: Sorting the Staff
-Q) There are 20 employees at a company, 12 of whom are female.
+*Q) There are 20 employees at a company, 12 of whom are female.
 There are 10 PhDs, of which 6 are female.
-What is the probability of being a female given they have a PhD?
+What is the probability of being a female given they have a PhD?*

-We can solve this directly using Bayes’ theorem (revealed later), but first let’s understand how to solve this in a simple table format.
+You can solve this mentally too but let’s try to solve this using a simple table.
+Based on the data given to us we can create the below table:
+Our job is to find the missing data values.
+As you can see this is fairly easy to solve -

 Based on the data given to us we can create the following table:
 | | Female | Male | Total